-Usually referred to by their Yiddish name latkes, these potato pancakes are a staple of the Jewish people when celebrating Hanukkah.
+Usually referred to by their Yiddish name latkes, these potato pancakes are a staple of any Hanukkah spread.
 Sometimes Israelis will put a twist on the recipe by adding zucchini or tahini, but if you want to stick with the crispy and delicious traditional version, try this recipe from our friend Andrew Zimmern.

 4. Jiaozi (Dumplings) — Northern China